 Previously, the company announced that the starting price of Tesla Model 3 assembled in the Shanghai plant will amount to CNY 328,000 (USD 47,500).
-The new factory will have enough capacity to produce 500,000 vehicles per year in a short term.
+The new factory will have enough capacity to produce 500,000 vehicles per year in the short term.
 This number is close to the amount of battery electric vehicles sold a year ago in China — 579,000.

 As web tech portal Liangziwei (量子位) reported with reference to the Tesla's official Weibo account, the global EV pioneer is taking the market penetration issue seriously this time: interest-free car loans will be provided for all Chinese citizens, while the credit period duration varies from 1 to 5 years depending on the province issuing the license plate for a particular car.